freednara/NextGenENOS/docs/ADMINISTRATOR_GUIDE.md

 ## Conclusion

-StoreConnect provides a secure, scalable e-commerce solution for Salesforce customers.
+ENOS provides a secure, scalable e-commerce solution for Salesforce customers.
 By following this guide, administrators can ensure proper configuration, maintenance, and security of the application.

 For technical questions or advanced configuration, refer to the Technical Documentation or contact the development team.